 Let's dive in

-How to Keep Canvas Prints From Getting Dirty?
+How to Avoid Canvas Prints From Getting Dirty?

 If you have canvas prints, they will get dirty and dusty at some point in time.
 However, you can delay such issues by taking care of the canvases from the word go.
 There are a few straightforward tips that can help you keep these prints clean in the first place.

-- Avoid hanging your canvas prints in damp places since moisture damages the surface and attracts more dirt.
+- Many homeowners prefer hanging canvas prints in the bathroom to make the rather bland walls more interesting.
+However, avoid hanging the canvas prints in damp places since moisture damages the surface and attracts more dirt.
 It can also lead to mold formation on the canvas.

 - Put the canvas print in a wooden frame with a glass front to avoid dust and other pollutants-related damage.